This is our unique Signature Tour

 After lunch, relax on the three hour boat trip up the Nile to view the spectacular Murchison Falls where the mighty river is forced through a 6m gap as it plunges 40m into a raging pool below.
 The currents are so strong that the boat can’t get closer than a small rocky island about 200m away.
 You will see many huge crocodiles as well as hippos, elephants and birds along the banks.
-A second night in Paraa or Pakwach.
+A second night in Paraa Lodge, Pakuba Lodge, Pakwach or similar.

 Day 10: Murchison Falls to Ziwa Rhino Sanctuary

 Enjoy your last early morning drive through the Park.
 Cross the Nile on the ferry and drive through forest to the top of the majestic Murchison Falls and watch the awesome sight of the Nile roaring through the narrow gap below, often with a rainbow visible in the spray.

 Continue driving through the forest and out of Murchison Falls National Park to Ziwa Rhino Sanctuary near Masindi where you will stay the night.